AriFordsham/GHCWiki/working-conventions/git/submodules.md

 > 1) Work directly on the detached HEAD in the submodule directory.

 >
 > 2) Checkout the respective branch the commit is supposed to be pointed at from (normally `master`.
-See the table on [the submodules page](working-conventions/git/submodules) for the full branch/repo summary).
+See the table on [Repositories](working-conventions/repositories) for the full branch/repo summary).

 If you merely need to update a submodule to point to the latest upstream commit of that submodule, which also takes care to lookup the proper upstream Git branch (in case it's not `master`) as specified in the `.gitmodules` file.